 We've been working hard to get ready.
 We want you to be safe and healthy when you get here.

 There's a couple things that are important for us all to remember come the fall, because things are changing.
 We need to be flexible.
 A sense of shared personal responsibility.
 Respect for other people is going to matter on this campus.
 What you do is going to affect my health, and what I do is going to affect your health, and we're in this together.

 And two things for sure: social distancing works.
 We're gonna ask you to practice that on campus for the good of all your classmates.
 And another thing: masks.
 Masks are gonna be part of all of our lives, so I say: you stay safe and healthy there.
 We'll do the same.
 We'll see you in the fall.

 Health & Safety

-- Face coverings required in designated areas.
+- Face coverings required in all indoor spaces, except residential rooms.

 - Wash your hands frequently & stay 6 feet away from others.